E. J. Thomas

 Formerly, Thomas served as an elected member of the Habitat for Humanity International's (HFHI) U.S. Council, the body that advises HFHI staff and the International Board on the direction and priorities of U.S. programs and helps in empowering affiliates throughout the U.S. These 20 members from among the 1,100 affiliates across the country advising on all aspects of Habitat's work within the U.S., develop programs and initiatives that enhance the Habitat mission, recommend policy, and serve as a sounding board for ideas to HFHI.
 In this capacity he served as Chairman of its Advocacy Committee and co-chair of HFHI's Veterans Initiative Advisory Committee.

-Thomas is also a former member of the Ohio House of Representatives, now known as the 22nd House District, serving a total of eight, two-year terms.
+Thomas was also a former member of the Ohio House of Representatives, now known as the 22nd House District, serving a total of eight, two-year terms.
 He specialized in state fiscal policy, serving as chairman of both the Ways & Means and Finance & Appropriations Committees.
-In the latter role, he was directly responsible for legislative approval of five budgets totaling $44 billion.^{7} It is with this experience that he was at the forefront during the creation of HFHI's Government Relations & Advocacy Office in Washington, D.C.
+In the latter role, he was directly responsible for legislative approval of five budgets totaling $44 billion.
+It is with this experience that he was at the forefront during the creation of HFHI's Government Relations & Advocacy Office in Washington, D.C.